psmedia/publicartSG/README.md

 # publicartSG
 data and code related to public art in Singapore

 I put the basic dataset -- information on 147 artworks in (or once in) public space in Singapore — in the public domain in 2016 or so.
-Recently I've been working on republishing the data, and so converted teh dataset to geoJSON.
+Recently I've been working on republishing the data, and so converted the dataset to geoJSON.
 I'm now putting it on github as a public repository so other folks can use it.

 Key fields/properties in the data: